-During the first quarter of 2025, the spring selling season was healthy due to sustained demand as a result of favorable demographics and a limited supply of homes available at an affordable price, even as mortgage rates remained high and increasing macroeconomic concerns impacted consumer sentiment.
-Our strategy of providing affordable, move-in ready homes with a 60-day closing ready commitment provided us an opportunity to meet the demand for immediately available homes with a comfortable monthly mortgage payment.
+The macroeconomic landscape in the second quarter of 2025 created a tougher backdrop for the homebuilding sector, with elevated mortgage interest rates, an increase in the supply of resale inventory available and diminished consumer confidence.
+We were able to navigate these challenging conditions by leaning in to our strategy to more effectively compete with the resale market with a sufficient inventory of affordable, move-in ready homes with a 60-day closing ready commitment and a willingness to work with third party brokers, who facilitate most residential real estate transactions in the U.S. This strategy allows us to meet the demand for immediately available homes with a comfortable monthly mortgage payment.
 Although we expect that mortgage rates will remain volatile and macroeconomic concerns will continue to impact consumer psychology for the near to mid-term, we believe that our interest rate buy-downs, other financing incentives and affordable price points provide us with a competitive advantage, particularly over resale homes as individual home sellers are not typically able to provide such incentives.

-Land costs remain elevated following several years of historically high land development activity and have negatively impacted our margins, although we have seen offsetting improvements in margin due to construction cycle times and material costs returning to normalized levels in the first quarter of 2025 after stabilizing in late 2024.
+Land costs remain elevated following several years of historically high land development activity and have negatively impacted our margins, although we have seen offsetting improvements in margin due to construction cycle times and material costs returning to normalized levels in the second quarter of 2025 after stabilizing in late 2024.

-We believe that our strategy has, and will continue to, drive strong performance of key financial measures, including home closing volume, home closing gross margin, selling, general and administrative cost leveraging, balance sheet management and long-term community count growth.
+We believe that our strategy has, and will continue to drive strong performance of key financial measures, including home closing volume, home closing gross margin, selling, general and administrative cost leveraging, balance sheet management and long-term community count growth.